WhyNotHugo/totp-cli/README.rst

 License
 -------

-totp-cli is distrbuted under the terms of the ISC license.
-See LICENSE for details.
+totp-cli is distrbuted under the terms of the ISC licence.
+See LICENCE for details.

 Copyright (c) 2014-2017 Hugo Osvaldo Barrera <hugo@barrera.io>